 Today the browser Internet Explorer is retired by Microsoft after 27 years of service.
 At the time when I stopped using it in 2003, Internet Explorer had reached it’s peak with 95% of the users.
 A lifespan of almost three decades is unfathomable long in the world of software.

-Never thought I’d see the day when Microsoft pulls the plug on IE. If I had told anyone about this ten years ago, they would laugh out loud and say that it would be too absurd to take seriously.
-I remember the day when Microsoft released the first version of Internet Explorer in 1995, by acquiring Spyglass Mosaic and rebranding it.
-And for a decade it seemed that nothing could withstand the onslaught of Internet Explorer.
+Never thought I’d see the day when Microsoft pulls the plug on Internet Explorer.
+If I had told anyone about this ten years ago, they would laugh out loud and say that it would be too absurd to take seriously.

-One of the things that make Firefox superior for web development is the great addons.
+One of the things that makes Firefox superior for web development is the possibility to use great addons.
 Here are some of my favorites.

-The first sharp version of IE8 will be released today at Microsoft’s MIX09 conference in Las Vegas.
-The last months has seen a harsh public humiliation against the so called browser IE6 where large sites actually warned users that they were using deprecated software.
-Campaigns were started and it felt like a crusade.
+The first sharp version of Internet Explorer 8 will be released today at Microsoft’s MIX09 conference in Las Vegas.
+The last months have seen a harsh public humiliation against the old version 6 where large sites actually warned users.

 There’s a new browser in town, developed by none other than Google.

 Once again the MIX conference is being arranged at the Venetian in Las Vegas, just as last year.
 One of the most interesting announcements this far is the release of IE8 beta 1.
 Judging from the distance in time between IE6 and IE7, this is a big step forward.